 Job market information

-The competition ratio (CR) to Cardiothoracic Surgical Training in 2015 was 8.5 (NHS Specialty Training, 2015).
-Cardiothoracic trainees can also apply through national recruitment for Core Surgical Training programmes (the Core Surgical Training CR was 2.31 in 2015)..
+In 2016 the competition ratio for CT1/ST1 cardiothoracic surgical training was10.17, and for ST3 cardiothoracic surgery it was 6.75 (NHS specialty training 2016).
+Cardiothoracic trainees can also apply through national recruitment for Core Surgical Training programmes (the Core Surgical Training was 2.53 in 2016).

 The demand for cardiothoracic surgeons is declining slightly overall and by 2020 the cardiothoracic surgery workforce is forecast to decrease by about 9%.
 However although the need for cardiac surgery has decreased, there is an increased need for thoracic surgeons.
 Cardiothoracic surgery had 363 consultant posts and 385 medical registrars in England (NHS Digital, 2016)